In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

 Flanges are the funnel-shaped parts you position over your breast, centering on the nipple, connected to a collection container.
 The pump uses suction to draw the nipple into the flange to express the milk.
 Since nipples, areolas, and breasts vary in shape and size, having the right fit is crucial.
 Flanges that don't fit right can lead to discomfort, pain, chafing, bleeding, or even infection.
-Problems pumping can lead to problems breastfeeding if you aren't careful.
+Problems with pumping can lead to problems breastfeeding if you aren't careful.
 Flanges often come in a variety of sizes and different material types, but most pumps only provide a few sizes with your purchase.

 Seek Help